odinecse/tunetab/README.md

   - [x] list current users on login
   - [ ] vote count on vote
 - general
-  - [ ] make into private voyoristic app, only room creator can skip, etc... ?
+  - [ ] make into private app, only room creator can skip, etc... ?
     - [ ] a way of telling your friends, hey look at this
   - [ ] stop recommender, pause problems
   - [ ] save videos you like, export those in json?